Armenia became the world’s first Christian country more than 1,700 years ago in 301 AD.

 Armenian brandy is famous for being one of the best in the world and Yerevan has several distilleries where you can take tours, you can see how local brandy is made, with Brandy tasting at the end of the tour.
-Lots of local Armenians makes their own Brandy at home, and it happened a few times that I got gifted a home made bottle of brandy from locals that picked me up while hitchhiking.
+Lots of local Armenians make their own Brandy at home, and it happened a few times that I got gifted a homemade bottle of brandy from locals that picked me up while hitchhiking.

 The local brandy “Ararat” was the one that Stalin gifted to Churchill after WW2.
 It kept world leaders happy for years.

 Since Armenia has been Christian country more than 1,700 years ago, so are most of the sights around the country ancient churches and monasteries.

 Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to a rest according to the bible.

 There are grown adults who actually believe that two penguins walked all the way from Antarctica to the Middle East to get into an Ark….